Yandex Cloud

 ingress.alb.yc.io/upgrade-types: WebSocket

-Application Load Balancer will apply the Upgrade configuration to all HTTP routers created for the Ingress resource.
+Application Load Balancer will apply the Upgrade values to all HTTP routers created for the Ingress resource.

 • ingress.alb.yc.io/request-timeout

 Maximum duration for a connection between a load balancer node and a backend.
-Once this time expires, the load balancer will respond to the client with 504 Gateway Timeout.
+Once this timeout expires, the load balancer will respond to the client with 504 Gateway Timeout.

 The default value is 60s.

-Application Load Balancer will apply this timeout configuration to all HTTP routers created for the Ingress resource.
+Application Load Balancer will apply this timeout to all HTTP routers created for the Ingress resource.

 • ingress.alb.yc.io/idle-timeout

 Maximum inactivity time for a connection between a load balancer node and a backend.
-Once this time expires, the load balancer will respond to the client with 504 Gateway Timeout.
+Once this timeout expires, the load balancer will respond to the client with 504 Gateway Timeout.

-Application Load Balancer will apply this timeout configuration to all HTTP routers created for the Ingress resource.
+Application Load Balancer will apply this timeout to all HTTP routers created for the Ingress resource.

 • ingress.alb.yc.io/modify-header-response-append

-Appends a string value to the response header.
-Specify the target header and the string to append in the following format:
+Appends a string to the response header value.
+To specify the header and string, use this format:

 ingress.alb.yc.io/modify-header-response-append: <key>=<value>